Our Team

 Dr. Bryant Best

-Dr. Bryant Best is an Assistant Professor of Urban Education and a faculty affiliate of The National Center for the Elimination of Educational Disparities (NCEED).
+Dr. Bryant Best is an Assistant Professor of Urban Education and research faculty for The National Center for the Elimination of Educational Disparities (NCEED).
 His interdisciplinary research explores the intersections of race, policy, and public education, with a particular focus on reparative justice, community engagement, and the cultural politics of schooling.
 Dr. Best earned his Ph.D. in Justice & Diversity in Education from Vanderbilt University, and he brings extensive experience as both an independent education consultant and former policy advisor focused on equity and racial justice in K–12 and higher education.

 As a scholar-practitioner, Dr. Best’s research examines how race-conscious policies—and their absence—shape educational access, harm, and/or opportunity for Black students and communities.
 His work spans multiple domains, including the mechanisms and outcomes of school discipline disproportionality, cultural humility, and the role of cultural expression, such as those found within hip-hop, gaming, and sports culture, in public policy discourse and grassroots efforts in Black communities.
 He is especially interested in how public systems operationalize or undermine justice through formal policy and legal frameworks, as well as how community-centered social movements can counteract those measures.